top of page

 Kinesphere touching, no direct touch, sharing the same space

-The subsequent two audio recordings were created for enjoyment in outdoor public settings:
+The subsequent audio recordings were created for enjoyment in outdoor public settings:

 Untitled design (7).png